 A steak as thick as a leather-bound copy of Don Quixote crusted with a 1⁄4 inch of rock salt and charred over charcoal.

-Step 3: Turn the steaks over (some of the salt will fall into the fire; it’s supposed to).
-Sprinkle another 1⁄4 inch-layer of salt on top of the steaks.
-Continue grilling until the second sides are darkly browned and the steaks are cooked to taste, 4 to 5 minutes longer for medium-rare.
-Use the poke test to check for doneness.
-At Casa Julián, they serve the steaks blood rare.
+Step 3: Turn the steak over (some of the salt will fall into the fire-its supposed to).
+Sprinkle another 1/4-inch layer salt on top of the steak.
+Continue grilling until the bottom is again darkly browned and the steak is cooked to taste 4 to 5 minutes more for medium rare.

-Step 4: Using tongs, turn each steak on its side and whack it with the back of a knife to knock off the excess salt.
-Transfer the steaks to a cutting board and let them rest for 2 minutes.
-Cut the meat off the bone.
-Return the bones to the grill to char them, then serve them separately.
+Step 4: Turn the steak on its side with tongs and whack it with the back of a knife to knock off the excess salt.

 Step 5: To serve, transfer the steak to a cutting board and let it rest for 2 minutes.
 Cut the meat off the bone.
 (Return the bone to the fire to char it, then serve it separately.)
 Cut the now boneless steak crosswise and slightly on the diagonal into 1/2-inch thick strips.
 Serve with a well-aged Rioja.